QingyuanS/CSCI596-FinalProject/README.md

   - time_step represents the simulation step length of the root zone, in seconds

 **Running Model**<br />
-After editing namelist.wps, you need to execute the initialization program real.exe first, and you will get wrfinput_dxx and wrfbdy_d01 files. <br />
+After editing namelist.wps, you need to execute the initialization program real.exe first, and you will get wrfinput_dxx and wrfbdy_d01 files.
-Among them, wrfinput_dxx is the state at the initial moment, wrfbdy_d01 is the side boundary state of all simulation moments in the root zone (zone 1). <br />
+Among them, wrfinput_dxx is the state at the initial moment, wrfbdy_d01 is the side boundary state of all simulation moments in the root zone (zone 1).
-Then you can run the main program wrf.exe, and after the run, you will get the model output file wrfout_dxx_* file and the archive file ( restart file) wrfrst_dxx_* The wrfout_dxx_ file saves the atmospheric state simulated by the model at each moment; <br />
-the wrfrst_dxx_ file is similar to the game save, and the model can continue to simulate forward based on this save.<br />
+Then you can run the main program wrf.exe, and after the run, you will get the model output file wrfout_dxx_* file and the archive file ( restart file) wrfrst_dxx_* The wrfout_dxx_ file saves the atmospheric state simulated by the model at each moment; the wrfrst_dxx_ file is similar to the game save, and the model can continue to simulate forward based on this save.<br />
-By applying the Formular below:
+By applying the Formular below:<br />

 **total_rain=(rainc[d=1]+i_rainc[d=1]*100)+(rainnc[d=1]+i_rainnc[ d=1]*100)**

 ```
 sbatch runwrf.slurm(./wrf.exe)
 wrfout_d0* #(vi Registry/Registry.EM_COMMON for variable naming)